Introduction#

 © Copyright 2024.

-This e-book provides an accessible, online version of my MachineLearningDemos GitHub repository.
-This repository includes well-documented demonstration Python Jupyter workflows for many common machine learning workflows.
-The goal of the e-book is to share this content beyond the GitHub users, often only the experts and developers.
+• Well Documented Demonstration Python Workflows - almost half the lecture time is spend with these workflows from my MachineLearningDemos GitHub repository, that includes well-documented demonstration Python Jupyter workflows for many common machine learning workflows.
+One goal of this e-book is to share this content beyond the GitHub users, often only the experts and developers - to reach and help more people!

 Welcome!

-The goal of this e-book is to teach the application of machine learning in Python, for those new to machine learning I provide and overview of theory and links to my recorded lectures for a deeper dive, and for those experienced practitioners I provide example and enhanced workflows and visualizations that you can implement.
+The scope of this e-book is to teach the application of machine learning in Python, for those new to machine learning I provide and overview of theory and links to my recorded lectures for a deeper dive, and for those experienced practitioners I provide example and enhanced workflows and visualizations that you can implement.

-The ultimate source for the content in this e-book is my semester-long subsurface machine learning course, so I have made decisions based on the target scope for this e-book, i.e., what is included and what is not?
-All the workflows demonstrate the functionality of machine learning and the use of machine learning to accomplish fundamental data science workflow steps.
-Also, while each chapter can stand alone I made an effort to order the chapters to build up the concepts of machine learning, from feature engineering, through inferential machine learning and up to predictive machine learning.
-The predictive machine learning is ordered to start with linear regression, introduce hyperparameter tuning with ridge regression, introduce basis expansion with polynomial regression, integrate Bayesian methods with Bayesian linear regression, demonstrate lazy vs. eager learning with k-nearest neighbours, present ensemble methods with trees, etc. If you work through the chapters in order you will benefit from this “scaffolding”” and “spiraling” approach to education that I like to apply in all my courses.
+I made an effort to order the chapters to build up the concepts of machine learning, from feature engineering, through inferential machine learning and up to predictive machine learning.
+The predictive machine learning is ordered to start with linear regression, introduce hyperparameter tuning with ridge regression, introduce basis expansion with polynomial regression, integrate Bayesian methods with Bayesian linear regression, demonstrate lazy vs. eager learning with k-nearest neighbours, present ensemble methods with trees, etc.

 Linked Recorded Lectures are Available